 French Revolutionary Pamphlets.
 More than 8,000 fiche.
-Compiled from Horace E. Hayden’s French Revolutionary Pamphlets, a Check List of the Talleyrand and Other Collections at the New York Public Library (Consulting Reference Z 2179 .N47) and Ambrose Sarick’s Bibliography of the Frank E. Melvin Collection of Pamphlets of the French Revolution in the University of Kansas Libraries (Consulting Reference Z 2179 .S3).
+Compiled from Horace E. Hayden’s French Revolutionary Pamphlets, a Check List of the Talleyrand and Other Collections at the New York Public Library (Consulting Reference Z 2179 .N47 c.2) and Ambrose Sarick’s Bibliography of the Frank E. Melvin Collection of Pamphlets of the French Revolution in the University of Kansas Libraries (Consulting Reference Z 2179 .S3).
 See also French Revolutionary Pamphlets (Consulting Reference DC 141 .F7 1985).

 Microcards DC 141 .F7 Hollander Make Central

 French Royal and Administrative Acts, 1256-1794.
 59 reels.
 A microfilm collection of 16,000 pamphlets from the New York Public Library.
 Common subjects include fiscal matters, taxation and tariffs, toll collections, criminal justice, military administration, book printing, guilds, and persons of note.
 Marcel Lipkowitz is the author of French Royal and Administrative Acts, 1256-1794, a Subject Guide to the New York Public Library Collection of 16,000 Pamphlets Now on Microfilm (Consulting Reference KMO .L5635 1978 c.
 2), the guide to this set.